CloudifyHub/Move_SCHEMA_OBJ_TO_GITHUB_VIA_ORACLE_APEX/README.md

 3. Create your first GITHUB Credentials.

-4. Create your first github repository folder structure and branch to push your objects.
+4. Create your first github repository, folder structure and branch to push your objects.

 5. Move your scripts seamlessly to GITHUB.